julienoppliger/gulp-minify-selectors/README.md

 ```
 You can use *gulp-minify-selectors* with every file extension since it uses basic regex to operate the substitutions.
 This example show *.css*, *.js* and *.html* but you can also do it with *.jsx*, *.pug*, *.scss*, *.ts* or wathever you want.

-The only things you have to do is the prefix or suffix or prefix and suffix your actual selectors so that the tool can identify them. **By default it expect *-s-* prefix and no suffix**.
+The only things you have to do is prefixing or suffixing or prefixing and suffixing your actual selectors so that the tool can identify them. **By default it expect *-s-* prefix and no suffix**.

 You can obviously override default settings by passing an options object like the following example: